Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Trixie

-A Trixie bet is a type of multiple involving four bets on three different selections on the same sport.
-The Trixie consists of 3 Doubles to cover each of the selections, and a fourth Treble involving all three selections in one.
-Your stake is always four times the amount you decide to bet, as there are four parts to the bet.
+A Trixie bet is a multiple involving four bets on three different selections.
+The Trixie consists of 3 Doubles and 1 Treble.
+Your stake is always four times the unit stake, as there are four parts to the bet.

-For example, if you choose horses A, B and C to win across three different races, then your Trixie bet will have doubles of (A & B), (A & C), (B & C).
-Then the Treble will be (A, B & C) combined.
-If none, or only one, of your three selections win their race then you lose the entire stake.
-If two horses win their race, one of the doubles will win and produce a return on the bet.
-If all three of your horses win, then all four parts of the bet win, producing a guaranteed profit.
+For example, if you choose horses A, B and C to win across three different races, your Trixie will include doubles of (A & B), (A & C), (B & C), plus a Treble of (A, B & C).
+If none, or only one, of your three selections win, you lose the entire stake.
+If two win, one of the doubles pays a return.
+If all three win, all four bets pay, producing a guaranteed profit.

 Yankee

-Originating in the USA, a Yankee bet is a multiple involving eleven combinations spread across four events.
-This consists of 6 double bets, 4 trebles, and a four-part accumulator bet.
-Two or more of the selections must be successful to guarantee a return.
+Originating in the USA, a Yankee bet is a multiple involving 11 combinations across four events: 6 Doubles, 4 Trebles, and a four-fold accumulator.
+Two or more selections must be successful to guarantee a return.

-Yankees are often used for backing a number short priced individuals.
+Yankees are often used for backing several short-priced participants.

 Canadian or Super Yankee

-A Canadian or Super Yankee bet works in the same way as a standard Yankee bet — but with five events.
-This means that it consists of twenty-six bets on five selections: 10 Doubles, 10 Trebles, five Four-fold Accumulators and 1 Five-fold Accumulator.
-Two or more selections must be successful to receive a return.
+A Canadian or Super Yankee bet works like a Yankee — but with five events.
+It consists of 26 bets on five selections: 10 Doubles, 10 Trebles, 5 Four-fold Accumulators and 1 Five-fold Accumulator.
+Two or more selections must win to return a payout.

 Heinz

-A Heinz is a multiple consisting of 57 bets across six selections.
-The bets which make up a Heinz are as follows: 15 Doubles, 20 Trebles, 15 four-fold accumulators, six five-fold accumulators and one six-fold accumulator.
+A Heinz is a multiple consisting of 57 bets across six selections: 15 Doubles, 20 Trebles, 15 four-fold accumulators, 6 five-fold accumulators and 1 six-fold accumulator.

-You will make some return if two or more of the six selections win.
-A single win is not enough to make a return because the Heinz not include any single bets.
+You’ll make a return if two or more selections win.
+A single win is not enough, because the Heinz does not include any singles.

 Super Heinz

-A Super Heinz bet is similar to a Heinz bet except that it consists of 120 bets, covering seven separate selections.
-It’s made up to: 21 doubles, 35 trebles, 35 four-folds, 21 five-folds, 7 six-folds and a seven-fold accumulator.
+A Super Heinz is similar to a Heinz but consists of 120 bets across seven selections: 21 Doubles, 35 Trebles, 35 four-folds, 21 five-folds, 7 six-folds and a seven-fold accumulator.

 Goliath

-A Goliath Bet consists of 247 bets on 8 selections.
-It is made up of: 28 Doubles, 56 Trebles, 70 Four-Folds, 56 Five-Folds, 28 Six-Folds, 8 Seven-Folds and an 8-fold Accumulator.
-Two or more selections must win to ensure any return is made.
+A Goliath consists of 247 bets on eight selections: 28 Doubles, 56 Trebles, 70 Four-Folds, 56 Five-Folds, 28 Six-Folds, 8 Seven-Folds and an 8-fold Accumulator.
+Two or more selections must win to ensure a return.

-The disadvantage of a Goliath bet is the large stake it requires.
-For example, a 10p stake would total £24.70.
+The disadvantage of a Goliath is the large stake required.
+For example, a 10p unit stake totals £24.70.

 Learn more about Full Cover bets.